information-sharing-networks/signalsd/README.md

   - DATABASE_URL (url of your postgres service - we are using Neon.tech, but you can use any provider you choose)
   - SECRET_KEY (random secret key for your app - used by the signalsd server to sign JWT tokens)

-> Note that at the time of writing this service operatates within the generous free-tiers offerred by google and Neon.Tech, but you should check the current rules to be sure.
+> Note that at the time of writing this service operatates within the free-tiers offerred by google and Neon.Tech, but you should check the current rules to be sure.

 that's it!